ngx-metaui/rules/DEV-INFO.md

 ```

-* Double check _github_ for if tag was reallly and you are done!
+* Double check _github_ for if tag was really and you are done!

 ### If something goes wrong